-The Radiation Emergency Assistance Center/Training Site (REAC/TS) professionals maintain a registry of clinical information and provide expertise to practitioners worldwide on the use of calcium-diethylenetriaminepentaacetic acid (DTPA) and zinc-diethylenetriaminepentaacetic acid (DTPA) and Radiogardase Prussian Blue (Radiogardase™).
+Radiation Emergency Assistance Center/Training Site (REAC/TS) professionals maintain a registry of clinical information and provide expertise to practitioners worldwide on the use of calcium-diethylenetriaminepentaacetic acid (DTPA) and zinc-diethylenetriaminepentaacetic acid (DTPA) and Radiogardase Prussian Blue (Radiogardase™) to treat radiation poisoning.

 Package inserts are available for radiation treatment pharmaceuticals calcium-DTPA, zinc-DTPA and Radiogardase (Prussian Blue).